 All right, so the first thing you want to look to do is basically maximize how you use your nuke.
 This is the number one thing I would say people should do but don’t do.
 So getting into the first wave, the first thing that Quinn does is gets an auto-attack on a bridle right off the bat.
 Anytime you have a range advantage, you should look to do this every single time, right?
 Anytime you have a range advantage and auto-attack range advantage.
 He should look to get free autos in.
 He actually starts the lane with two.

-The next thing he does is he actually hits this melee creep and then pulls aggro.
+The next thing he does is he actually hits this melee creep and then pull aggro.
 This is very important.
 You should really take everything I’m saying into consideration because when he hits and pulls aggro like this.
-It then sets up for this following opportunity which is a hit into another nuke that will allow him to shove in the wave.
+It then sets up for this following opportunity: a hit into another nuke that will allow him to shove in the wave.
 Now, unfortunately, Bryant is a good player.

 - I just mentioned this range creep is going to be newt right 100.
 It’s going to be nuked.
 Why.
 Because when you’re playing Lina, you want to number one keep your fury’s soul stacks up.

-Number two, you want to have the opportunity to punch the enemy and the way.
-You do that is largely off killing off a creep early on, a melee creep early on, which he’s done. and then pressuring the range to creep with a nuke.
+- Number two, you want to have the opportunity to punch the enemy and the way.
+You do that largely by killing off a creep early on, a melee creeps early on, which he’s done. and then pressuring the range to creep with a nuke.

 - We’ll see here a couple of autos onto the storm and then eventually nukes through.
 He actually decides to auto-attack the range creep a little bit there.
 Brielle does a great job of pulling creep aggro; otherwise, the lane would have literally just ended right there.